mazefeng/ml/README.md

 ##Matrix Factorization

-recsys/mf.py implements matrix factorization(MF) algorithms for recommendation.
+recsys/mf.py implements `matrix factorization`(MF) algorithms for recommendation.

 Run `python recsys/mf.py` to train and test MF on the `1 million` version of `MovieLens` dataset.

 RMSE on the test data is `0.932806` after `5 iterations`.

+MF is optimized by `Stochastic Gradient Descent`(SGD) algorithm in mini-batch manner.
+By combining `NumPy` with mini-batch, the training algorithm is very efficient with an affordable memory cost.